Curated Luxury Properties · Balearic Islands · 33 Stays

 When is the best time to visit Balearic Islands for a luxury villa holiday?

 Peak season runs from late June through August, when temperatures sit around 30°C and the social calendar is at its fullest.
-May, early June and September offer warm seas, quieter beaches and lower villa rates, making them ideal for travellers who prefer space over spectacle.
-October still delivers pleasant weather on Mallorca and Ibiza, though some restaurants and beach clubs begin to close for the season.
+May, early June and September offer warm seas, fewer crowds and notably lower villa rates.
+October still delivers pleasant swimming weather on Ibiza and Formentera, making it an underrated month for a quieter escape.

 What types of luxury properties are available in Balearic Islands?